-Still, we’ve put together a detailed advice post covering everything we know so far about the Xbox Series X. Here we’ll break down everything regarding its specs, features, confirmed games so far and the official day one launch price.
+We’ve put together a detailed advice post covering everything we know about the Xbox Series X. Here we’ll break down everything regarding its specs, features, confirmed games so far and a launch price.
 Essentially, you needn’t look anywhere else for the ultimate guide on what promises to be one of the most impressive home consoles ever released.
 Here’s everything we know about the Xbox Series X.

 Xbox Series X: Release Date

-Let’s start with something we know for absolute certain.
-Xbox Series X will release alongside a slimmer, more affordable and discless version (called the Xbox Series S) on November 10th, 2020.
-Previous Xbox consoles have made a habit of always launching in November, so it makes sense that the Xbox Series X console will also release in a similar window.
+The Xbox Series X was officially sold here in the UK, alongside a slimmer, more affordable and discless version (called the Xbox Series S) on November 10th, 2020.
+Previously, Xbox consoles have made a habit of always launching in November, so it was no surprise to learn that this would again be the case - even if the Xbox Series X released roughly a week later from when the original Xbox One did back in 2013.

 Xbox Series X: Specs

-The Xbox Series X’s will also feature Ray Tracing capabilities to render explosions, lighting and particle effects more believably than ever before, rendering games at a maximum 8K resolution and 120 frames per second.
+The Xbox Series X’s also allows for ambient shadows and Ray Tracing capabilities to render explosions, lighting and particle effects more believably than ever before, rendering games at a maximum 8K resolution and 120 frames per second.
 Phil Spencer has also committed to removing the annoyance of long loading times, kitting the Xbox Series X out with a custom NVMe SSD to make them much faster.

 |Specs||Xbox Series X|